ianfhunter/pytorch-examples/README_raw.md

 ## PyTorch: RNNs

-RNNs are particularly easy to write in PyTorch because of its dynamic graphs and imperative style. for example, here is a complete implementation of a simple Ellman RNN.
+RNNs are particularly easy to write in PyTorch because of its dynamic graphs and imperative style; for example, here is a complete implementation of a simple Ellman RNN.

 ```python